 Abu Dhabi National Hotels

 Abu Dhabi National Hotels was founded nearly four decades ago as a hotel owner and asset manager.
 In the years since, the company has evolved into a hospitality group encompassing hotels, restaurants, destination management services, catering, and transportation.
 Under its Hotels Division, ADNH owns some of the most reputable and recognizable hotels in the Emirate, including The Ritz-Carlton Abu Dhabi and Park Hyatt Abu Dhabi Hotel and Villas.
 The group’s restaurants division is represented by the collection of innovative food and beverage concepts under the umbrella of the “Venetian Village,” wherein franchises of international restaurant brands operate within the grounds of The Ritz-Carlton Abu Dhabi, Grand Canal.

 National Corporation for Tourism & Hotels

 The National Corporation for Tourism & Hotels (NCT&H) was formed in 1996 as a way to develop both tourism and commerce in the United Arab Emirates, specifically in Abu Dhabi.
-It focuses on four areas: hotels acquisition and management, hospitality service, transport and catering.
-Danat Hotels & Resorts is the company’s upscale hotel division, offering a diverse portfolio of four and five star hotels in the UAE (including Danat Jebel Dhanna Resort, Danat Al Ain Resort, and Al Raha Beach Hotel).
+It focuses on four areas: hotel acquisition and management, hospitality service, transport, and catering.
+Danat Hotels & Resorts is the company’s upscale hotel division, offering a diverse portfolio of four- and five-star hotels in the UAE (including Danat Jebel Dhanna Resort, Danat Al Ain Resort, and Al Raha Beach Hotel).

 PUBLIC HOSPITALITY COMPANIES IN KUWAIT